-Jet Age Aviation Cold War Development
+Jet Age Aviation: Cold War Development - Enhanced Edition

-Jet Age Aviation Cold War Development
+Jet Age Aviation: Cold War Development -

 From Meteor to Lightning: sensors, engines, and doctrine defined Cold War air power.